dan-mim/EMS-RL-DRO/README.md

 This repository provides the implementation of advanced Energy Management System (EMS) strategies combining **Reinforcement Learning (RL)** and **Distributionally Robust Optimization (DRO)**.
 The EMS problem considered involves managing a domestic battery under uncertain electricity consumption and photovoltaic production.

 ---
+## 🧩 Theoretical Foundation

+This repo supports the findings and methodology presented in:
+- **Mimouni et al.**_"A Comparative Study of Multi-Stage Stochastic Optimization Approaches for an Energy Management System"_(preprint 2025)

+---

 ## 🔍 Project Overview